The Card Counter

 The Card Counter is a 2021 American crime drama film written and directed by Paul Schrader.
-It stars Oscar Isaac, Tiffany Haddish, Tye Sheridan, and Willem Dafoe.
-Martin Scorsese is an executive producer.
+Starring Oscar Isaac, Tiffany Haddish, Tye Sheridan, and Willem Dafoe, it follows U.S. veteran William Tell (Isaac), and former gambler, takes a young friend on the World Series of Poker tour.

-It had its world premiere at the 78th Venice International Film Festival on September 2, 2021.
-It was released on September 10, 2021, by Focus Features.
+The film had its world premiere at the main competition of the 78th Venice International Film Festival on September 2, 2021, where it competed for the Golden Lion.
+It was theatrically released in the United States by Focus Features on September 10.
+It received positive reviews from critics.

 Plot

 William Tell is a gambler who taught himself how to count cards during an eight-year stint in military prison.
 Seeking to avoid attention—either from fame or from casino bouncers—Tell's gambling philosophy is to bet small and win modestly.
 Despite gambling nearly every day, he avoids scrutiny by never staying in a casino hotel.
 He lives out of two small suitcases and exclusively stays in motels, where he removes any decor and covers the furniture in plain sheets secured with twine.
 At a casino, Tell encounters La Linda, an acquaintance from the gambling world.
 She runs a stable, a group of gamblers who are backed by investors for a portion of their winnings.
 She offers to stake Tell but he refuses, unwilling to be burdened by the responsibility.

 In Atlantic City, a security-industry convention is being held in the same building as the casino.
 Tell slips into a seminar held by retired Major John Gordo, but decides to leave almost immediately.
 On the way out, he is recognized and confronted by a young man, Cirk Baufort, who slips him his name and number.
 After a nightmare about torture in a prison camp, Tell calls Cirk and agrees to meet.

 Cirk knows Tell's true identity: PFC William Tillich, a soldier who was tried and convicted for his role in the prisoner abuse at Abu Ghraib.
 Cirk explains that his father, Roger, was also at Abu Ghraib; like Tell, he was dishonorably discharged and served time, but the experience led him to drug addiction and made him violently abusive.
 Cirk's mother left the family, and Roger eventually killed himself.
 Gordo trained Tillich and the elder Baufort in "enhanced interrogation techniques" but as he was involved as a "civilian consultant" avoided charges or culpability.
 Blaming Gordo for what happened to his family, Cirk is planning to capture, torture and kill him for revenge and seeks Tell's help.
 Tell refuses but offers to take Cirk along as he gambles in an attempt to help the young man avoid a violent life.